 Due to the above-mentioned ambiguous effect of an increase in the regulatory capital on lending, following Noss and Toffano (2014) we estimated two different models:(i) an unconstrained VAR model in which there are no assumptions regarding the impact of a capital adequacy shock; and (ii) a Structural VAR (SVAR) where we introduced a sign restriction on lending and on alternative funding growth, i.e. an increase in capital requirements is associated with a reduction in lendingand an increase in alternative funding.
 The latter reflects the assumption that the relationship between capital requirements and lending was negative before the crisis.
-This way, the results result, the shock that we apply in the model could be interpreted in the following ways:
+This way, the results stemming from the two models could serve as a reasonable range for policy makers to estimate the effect of macroprudential regulation on the real economy regardless of the economic cycle.